l-m-meyer/l-m-meyer/README.md

 - 📫 How to reach me **lisamermey@gmail.com**

-- 📚 I'm currently reading **The Missing README** by Chris Riccomini and Dmitriy Ryaboy
 - 🏫 Courses I'm taking: **How to Code** from UBC and **CS61B - Data Structures** from UC Berkeley